 - The student has a significant cognitive disability.
 Review of the student’s school records indicates a disability or multiple disabilities that significantly impact intellectual functioning and adaptive behavior essential for a person to live independently and to function safely in daily life.
 Having a significant cognitive disability is not determined by an IQ test score; rather, a holistic understanding of the student is required.
+Students identified with a specific learning disability cannot also be identified as cognitively impaired, as the determination of a specific learning disability rules out cognitive impairment.
 IEP teams should be careful to consider the following:

 - Conceptual skills—language and literacy; money, time, and number concepts; and self-direction

 - Social skills—interpersonal skills, social responsibility, self-esteem, gullibility, naïveté (i.e., wariness), social problem solving, and the ability to follow rules/obey laws and to avoid being victimized

 - Practical skills—activities of daily living (personal care), occupational skills, health care, travel/transportation, schedules/routines, safety, use of money, use of the telephone.
 As part of the IEP team decision, the team also should consider the following:

 As part of the IEP team decision, the team also should consider the following: